 Hydrogen fuel cell vehicle

-To be competitive in the marketplace, fuel cells’ cost will have to decrease substantially without compromising performance.
+To be competitive in the marketplace, fuel cells’ costs will have to decrease substantially without compromising performance.
 From at least one original equipment manufacturer, the predicted cost of mass-produced fuel cell electric vehicles could be similar to their hybrid counterparts’ cost by 2025.
 Unlike a battery, where most of the cost comes from the raw materials used to make it, the most expensive part of a fuel cell is in manufacturing the fuel cell stack itself—not the materials to produce it.
 The cost to build and maintain hydrogen fueling stations also needs to decrease for the market to support a hydrogen economy.
 (Hydrogen Benefits and Considerations, 2020)

 Petrol or Diesel vehicle